brianjgamble/exercises-for-programmers/README.md

 ### Steps

-Make sure Elixir 1.3 installed and clone this repository locally.
-In the cloned respository direction, run the following commands:
+Clone this repository locally, and in the cloned directory, run the following commands:

 ```sh
 mix deps.get